adjust/ios_sdk/README.md

 }
 ```

+You can read more about universal links implementation in our
+[guide to universal links][universal-links-guide].

 ### 8. Enable event buffering

 If your app makes heavy use of event tracking, you might want to delay some